Getting an Interview

 They paid for the flight, and told me I had to pay for everything else and that I would be reimbursed for all expenses.
 I submitted my receipts and they reimbursed me for about 1/3 of the real costs.

-I applied through an employee referral and the process took a day – interviewed at Red Hat in August 2010.
+I applied through an employee referral.
+The process took 1 day – interviewed at Red Hat (Washington, DC) in August 2010.

-Interview Question – How many years of direct Red Hat Linux Support experience do you have?
-View Answer
+- How many years of direct Red Hat Linux Support experience do you have?
+1 Answer

-I applied through an employee referral and the process took 2 weeks – interviewed at Red Hat.
+I applied through an employee referral.
+The process took 2 weeks – interviewed at Red Hat.